spinecone/build-a-bot-workshop/find_a_book.md

 ![](Screen Shot 2015-10-11 at 6.30.54 PM.png)
 *
 Remove any extraneous text that you don't want to tweet, like the table of contents or appendix.

+##What did we just do?
+Project Gutenberg is a database of free books (the legal kind!).
+In order to run the hello-world-bot template, we need a text file called book.txt.